w3f/polkadot-wiki/docs/learn/how-to/choose-validators.md

 Many Polkadot validators also publish YouTube videos or guides to staking on Medium to boost their reputation and attract nominators.

 Community members on the forums often share their recommendations and experiences.
-Join the conversation on our [Polkadot Watercooler](https://matrix.to/#/#polkadot-watercooler:parity.io) on Element/Matrix.
+Join the conversation on the [Polkadot Watercooler](https://matrix.to/#/#polkadot-watercooler:parity.io) on Element/Matrix.

 Further information on nominating can be found under [good nominator practices](../learn-nominator.md#good-nominator-practices).